 Hyrcanus rapidly lost power, and the Pharisees openly opposed Hyrcanus.
 Many troublesome years followed, and Hyrcanus died in 107 B.C.
 His son, Aristobulus succeeded Hyrcanus, leaving a short, but bloody record.
 He imprisoned and then slew his brothers.
 He even imprisoned his own mother and let her starve to death.
 He died in 106 B.C.

 His eldest son Alexander Janneus took his place.
 All the Hyrcanus had Greek names.
 Alexander, as his father, embraced the Sadducee's religion, even though the Pharisees had become the dominant party in Israel.
 Alexander enraged the people when he poured water from the Pool Siloam on the ground instead of on the altar at the Feast of Tabernacles, which was Jewish tradtion.
 Alexander called in his foreign troops to quell the riots, 6000 people died.
 This was only the beginning of the rebellion, and insurrection broke out.
 Before it was over some 50,000 people were killed.
-To crush the rebellious spirit, Alexander exorted to the heathen practice of crucifying and mutilating the people.
-His reign was 27 years and he died in 79B.C.
+To crush the rebellious spirit, Alexander became as the heathens, and began to practiced crucifying and mutilating the people.
+His reign was 27 years; and he died in 79B.C.

 Another man would enter the scene to undo the peace.
 His name was Antipater.
 He was the father of Herod the Great.
 He was not a Jew, but was an Edomite, a descendant of Esau who sold his birthright to Jacob.